NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_RDM-Share/data-repositories.md

 * **Recommended publication formats for research data**: any file format

 #### Steps to deposit data in Zenodo
+---

-1.Upload files.
+1. Upload files.
-2.Describe your content so others can find it.
+2. Describe your content so others can find it.
-3.Publish your content.
+3. Publish your content.

 For more details, see this [guide](https://www.openaire.eu/zenodo-guide).